ElektraInitiative/PermaplanT/doc/decisions/reversible_deletion.md

 ## Decision

 In order to keep the entries for a certain period of time, we introduce a new column in the database tables, e.g. `deleted_at`, which will contain the timestamp of the deletion.
-The deletion of the entities will be handled by the cron jobs, not by the database.
+The deletion of the entities will be handled either by a cron job on the server level or a scheduled task in the backend.

 ## Rationale

-Cron jobs are a standard way of scheduling tasks in Unix systems.
-They will allow us to run the deletion on a custom schedule e.g. every day, every week, etc.
+PSQL has no built-in time-based job handling feature, therefore it should be handled either on the server level or in the backend.

 ## Implications